section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 \end{array}
 \end{bmatrix}$

-We reach the optimal solution when there is no negative value in our objective row indicating that we have an optimal solution.
+We reach the optimal solution with no negative value in our objective row, indicating that we have an optimal solution.
 From this solution, we note that M and $S_2$are the basic variables( take the form of an identity matrix), and the rest are non-basic.
 Therefore, we set all non-basic variables to zero.
 This implies that our solution will be as follows:

 $R = 0$
 $T = 0$